 Some lenders will also take historical data into account.
-For example, Genworth Financial considers Western Sydney to be high risk because they have had a lot of losses in that area.
-On the other hand QBE LMI has more restrictions on some areas that have an unstable economy.
+For example, Genworth Financial considers Western Sydney to be high risk because they’ve had a lot of losses in that area.
+On the other hand, QBE LMI has more restrictions on some areas that have an unstable economy.

 Why do lenders have postcode categories?

-For example if you apply for a 95% mortgage in a Category 3 location, the lender may decide that this is too high a risk and therefore may request that you reduce your loan to 90% or 80% LVR.
-If this happens and you are unable to come up with a larger deposit, your mortgage application will be declined.
+For example, if you apply for a 95% mortgage in a Category 3 location, the lender may decide that this is too high a risk and therefore may request that you reduce your loan to 90% or 80% LVR.
+If this happens and you’re unable to come up with a larger deposit, your mortgage application will be declined.

 Home loans with no postcode restrictions

-Some of our lenders do not have any postcode restrictions and will consider any location in Australia, allowing you to borrow up to 95% LVR.
+Some of our lenders don’t have any postcode restrictions and will consider any location in Australia, allowing you to borrow up to 95% LVR.
 You can read more on our no postcode restrictions page.

 Typically NSW, VIC, QLD and the ACT do not have problems like this due to the valuer.
 However TAS, SA, NT and WA have extremely remote areas which cause some valuers to list adverse comments in their report to the bank.